Applying as an International Student

 As an international student, you are responsible for maintaining your own visa status.
-You must be sure to adhere to the guidelines listed to the right.

 If you fall out of status for failure to adhere to any of these guidelines, you must apply for reinstatement with the U.S. Citizenship and Immigration Service.
 Reinstatement is costly and is only granted under limited conditions.
 If you think you might be out of status, please contact the Office of International Affairs immediately for assistance.